 Have you ever avoided taking action because you were afraid of putting yourself out there?

 The tension between wanting to hide and wanting to succeed is a feeling I know all too well.

 But I also know that if I want to do work I love, I have to take a step into the unknown.

 I can’t let other people, or my fears, control my life.

-Yes, you may face negativity when you start a business, write a book, or whatever it is that you want to do.
+Yes, you may face negativity when you start a business, write a book, or venture out on your own.

 But so what?

 Let people criticize you, but you keep moving toward what makes you come alive.

 Why Are We So Afraid Of Putting Ourselves Out There?

 There’s a reason public speaking is one of the biggest fears.
 Some people would rather die than get up on stage.

 We, as a people, are deathly afraid of what other people think of us.

 What you may not realize is that other people are busy thinking the same thing.
-At some point in our evolution, I’m sure that this fear of standing out came in handy, but it isn’t relevant anymore, not if you want to follow your passion.
+At some point in our evolution, I’m sure that this fear of standing out came in handy, but it isn’t relevant anymore, not if you want to follow what makes your heart sing.

-Let it lead you to opportunity, growth and an interesting life.
+Let it lead you to opportunity and growth.

 How to Move Forward Despite Fear

 The truth is that you’ll move forward when you’re sick of staying where you are.

 Think about where you’ll be five, ten or even twenty years from now if you let your fears decide your path.

 It doesn’t look appetizing, does it?

 Now think about where you’ll be when you move through your fears.
 How would your life be different?

 As I’ve kept facing my fears, I’ve learned that my fears all too often have no bearing in reality.

 Being Fearless is a Myth

 When I push my boundaries, fear may come for the occasional visit.
 Being afraid is a sign that I’m living my life.

 Even if I get rid of my fears today, more may take their place tomorrow.